AnujKarnik1995/Uneven_Bars_RDS/README.md

 ## Updates (8th December 2020)
 Over the Fall quarter, we were able to finish construction of the Robot and able to implement the Enenrgy Shaping Controller.

-You can find more details about the project here [live script](https://sites.google.com/u.northwestern.edu/anuj-karnik/projects/gymnast-robot?authuser=0)
+You can find more details about the project [here](https://sites.google.com/u.northwestern.edu/anuj-karnik/projects/gymnast-robot?authuser=0)